In a Nutshell:

 Amid all these changes, if there’s one thing that has improved the experience, it’s open-loop payment systems.

-Open-loop payment systems are found worldwide, enabling swift, contactless payments.
-One of the most insistent uses of the open-loop payments system is in public transportation.
+Open-loop payment systems are found worldwide, enabling swift, digital payments.
+One of the most insistent uses of the open-loop payment system is in public transportation.
 Several governments are working on finding ways to implement it effectively.

 In this blog, we will explore open-loop payment systems and try to understand how they work.
 We will also try to unravel some of the global trends around open-loop payments and their benefits.